ROY WILSON: Thank you. Well, good afternoon, everyone.

 The department is committed to meeting the challenge, by making significant changes in our use of energy and increasing our investments in clean energy technology.
 In pushing toward net zero emissions by 2050, the Department of Defense is developing a sustainability plan to meet our climate goals.
 It will set a path for reducing greenhouse gas emissions, increasing our energy, water and waste efficiency, and enhancing sustainable procurement on supply chains.
 Additionally part of the sustainability plan will be focused on developing a zero emissions non-tactical vehicle fleet, we also know that we need to optimize energy use in our tactical vehicles.
 At DOD, these climate change objectives align closely with our mission.
 Tactical vehicle electrification, initially through hybrid electric technology, has the potential to reduce greenhouse gas emissions but it should also provide significant operational capability.

 Electric vehicles are quiet.
-They have a low heat signature, and incredible torch, and because they tend to be low maintenance with fewer moving parts.
+They have a low heat signature, and incredible torque, and because they tend to be low maintenance with fewer moving parts.
 They have the potential to reduce logistics requirements, all with these attributes can help give our troops an edge on the battlefield.
 But we need partners to help capitalize on this potential and Detroit, the heart of America's automotive industry, is going to be fundamental to achieving these goals.
 We can't do it without you and without America's private sector.
 As an example, currently the Department of Defense has about 170,000 non-tactical vehicles.
 The cars and trucks we use on our bases.
 That's the largest fleet in the Federal government, next to the U.S. Postal Service.
 Our success in transitioning this massive fleet to zero emissions, most of which will be electric, will depend on America's auto industry and autoworkers right here in Detroit.

 The same is true of our tactical vehicles.
 Earlier today, I had the opportunity to travel to Warren, Michigan and visit both General Motors Defense Tech Center and the Army's Ground Vehicles Systems Center.
 At the GM site, I saw first hand how electric vehicle development in the commercial sector can translate to military capability.
 At the Army center, I saw some of the progress that we're making in the department itself.
 The Army center, for instance, is developing a vehicle centric micro-grid, designed to provide on the go power for our next generation combat capabilities.
 At General Motors, I also had the opportunity to tour their battery lab.
 Battery technology and lithium ion batteries specifically, are the lifeblood of electrification and the future auto industry, but batteries are also essential to thousands of military systems from handheld radios, to unmanned submersibles and to future capabilities like lasers, directed energy weapons and hybrid electric tactical vehicles.